Maria Ayerdi-Kaplan, Executive Director

 Scott Boule, Legislative Affairs and Community Outreach Manager

-Prior to joining TJPA, Mr. Boule served as Senior Appropriations Advisor in the Office of the Speaker throughout Congresswoman Nancy Pelosi’s tenure as Speaker of the U.S. House of Representatives.
+Prior to joining TJPA in 2011, Mr. Boule served as Senior Appropriations Advisor in the Office of the Speaker throughout Congresswoman Nancy Pelosi’s tenure as Speaker of the U.S. House of Representatives.
 In this role he was responsible for making recommendations to the Speaker regarding funding priorities in the annual federal appropriations bills and tracking her priorities throughout the budget process.
 This portfolio included both programmatic and special projects funding in most areas covered by the discretionary portion of the federal budget, including transportation and infrastructure spending.
 He previously worked for Pelosi as Appropriations Associate while she served on the Appropriations Committee, and then as a Senior Policy Advisor in the Office of the Democratic Leader.
 His previous experience also includes work as a Legislative Fellow for Senator Edward M. Kennedy, a Presidential Management Intern with the U.S. Department of Health and Human Services, and work as a VISTA Volunteer developing programs at the grassroots level.

 Brian Dykes, Principal Engineer

-Sara Gigliotti, Chief Financial Officer
+Sara DeBord, Chief Financial Officer

-Sara Gigliotti originally joined the TJPA in 2004 as the then-Office Manager, before leaving in 2005 to spend a year and a half as a business development volunteer and grants manager at a marine protected area in the South Pacific nation of Vanuatu.
+Sara Gigliotti DeBord originally joined the TJPA in 2004 as Office Manager, before leaving in 2005 to spend a year and a half as a business development volunteer and grants manager at a marine protected area in the South Pacific nation of Vanuatu.
 She returned to TJPA as the Contracts Compliance Manager in 2007 and became CFO in 2011.
 Prior to working for the TJPA, she worked for the City and County of San Francisco, initially in the Mayor’s Office and later at the Department of Parking & Traffic.
-In addition to her financial management responsibilities, Ms. Gigliotti manages contract compliance and also serves as the TJPA’s Liaison Officer for Disadvantaged and Small Business Enterprises.
+In addition to her financial management responsibilities, Ms. DeBord manages contract compliance and also serves as the TJPA’s Liaison Officer for Disadvantaged and Small Business Enterprises.

 Nila Gonzales, Chief of Staff